 Your "Retiree Group" determines which retiree medical plan you are eligible for and your share of the cost for your retiree medical coverage.
+See "How to Determine Your Retiree Group

-Use the chart on the following page to determine your Retiree Group.
+" charts beginning on page 6 to determine your Retiree Group.